Skip to main content

 In order to establish that you are covered under the Americans with Disability Act (ADA) and Section 504 of the Rehabilitation Act of 1973, documentation must be provided that indicates the disability substantially limits some major life activity, including learning.
 The following documentation guidelines are provided to assure that documentation of ADHD demonstrates an impact on a major life activity and supports the accommodations request.

-It is the responsibility of the student to obtain the documentation and present a copy to the disability services office.
+It is the responsibility of the student to obtain the documentation and present a copy to the Center for Accessible Academic Resources office.
 Any correspondence regarding the adequacy of the submitted documentation will be sent to the student.
 It is the student's responsibility to obtain additional information or clarification.

 Recommendations for Accommodations